TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 .. note::

-   The configuration options that can be set in the TCA are very extensive and a broad description of them would cause the book being bursting at its seams.
+   The configuration options that can be set in the TCA are very extensive and a broad description of them would cause the book to burst at its seams.
 However, each and every option is well documented in the Online-documentation :ref:`TCA Reference <t3tca:start>`

-Firstly, you should dip into the top layer of the TCA hierarchy.
+First, you should dip into the top layer of the TCA hierarchy.
 The TCA for table *tx_sjroffers_domain_model_organization* is in the file :file:`Configuration/TCA/tx_sjroffers_domain_model_organization.php` and has this structure: